bg-omar/ConsoleLogger/Issue logger.md

 Adjust this file to demonstrate correct and incorrect logger placements for future versions of the plugin.

+Check the status at the top of each example to see if the logger placement is correct (✅) or incorrect (❌).

 # Adding Issue of Incorrect Logger Placement
 1. state where the logger is used on and add a new sample code below.
 2. state the location the logger is placed incorrectly in the code example